haesleinhuepf/napari-oclrfc/README.md

 Click the menu `Plugins > OpenCL Random Forest Classifiers > Connected Component Labeling`.
 Make sure the right labels layer is selected.
 It is supposed to be the result layer from the pixel classification.
 Select the `object class identifier` you used for annotating objects, that's the intensity you drew on objects in the annotation layer.
+Hint: If you want to analyse touching neigbors afterwards, activate the `fill gaps between labels` checkbox.
 Click on the `Run` button.
 ![img_2.png](https://github.com/haesleinhuepf/napari-oclrfc/raw/master/images/img_2.png)

 Optional: Hide the pixel classification result layer.
 Change the opacity of the connected component labels layer.

 Add a new labels layer and annotate different object classes by drawing lines through them.
 In the following example objects with different size and shape were annotated in three classes:
 * round, small